ericjosephshapiro/complabweb/content/members/delauro_ava/index.md

 ---

-Ava is a Population Health major in the Department of Population Health in the College of Health at Lehigh University.
+Ava is a Population Health major in the Department of Population Health at the College of Health at Lehigh University.
-Ava's research focuses on influenza forecasting.
+Ava's previous research focused on reducing stigma that nurses have against their patients who use drugs.
+She started scoping reviews and a storytelling narrative intervention.
+Ava's current research focuses on modeling flu on Lehigh University's campus and developing a forecasting database for students/staff to use for prevention.
 Ava's long-term goal is to learn more about disease epidemiology and improving access to healthcare.
+After graduation she plans on getting a Masters degree in Health Administration to improve health equity and outcomes in her community.